 I used to be very bad when it came to personal finance.
 I didn’t even use a savings account until my late twenties.
 Sure, I had one, but I just left all the cash I had in my checking account.

 That’s the best strategy for going broke.
-You either spend your money on crap, or you get lured in by speculative investments like Bitcoin, Gamestop, silver, cannabis companies, or whatever CNBC and the r/wallstreetbets guys talk about (yes, I actually used these opposites in the same sentence).
+You either spend your money on stuff you don’t need, or you get lured in by speculative investments like Bitcoin, Gamestop, silver, cannabis companies, or whatever CNBC and the r/wallstreetbets guys talk about (yes, I actually used these opposites in the same sentence).

 Anyway, if you’re going nuts because of all of the confusing financial advice out there; this article is for you.